 What are you really thankful for?

-We take time to count our blessings during Thanksgiving.
+During Thanksgiving each year, we make a deliberate attempt to count our blessings.
 As Christians, we direct our gratitude to God, the source of all kindness and grace.
 This year, as I was giving thanks for all the good things God had given me, I wondered if I was more thankful for the gifts than the Giver of gifts.

-I tried to imagine how I would react if I lost something or someone that was my prized possession.
+How would I react if I lost something precious or someone important was taken away from me?
 Will there be any difference in the way I show gratitude to God?

 “Shout for joy to the Lord, all the earth.